Franc-Zar/Hyperledger-Fabric-MPC-sample/README.md

 The smart contract (in folder `chaincode-go`) implements the following functions to support the application:

-- CreateAsset
+- CreateService
-- ReadAsset
+- ReadService
-- UpdateAsset
+- UpdateService
-- DeleteAsset
+- DeleteService
-- TransferAsset
+- TransferService

-Note that the asset transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.
+Note that the Service-Asset transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.

 ## Running the sample